usaid-cs/yesterday-i-learned/mathematics.md

 ![Bad maths](https://i.imgur.com/fZAsEYW.png)

+- Leaving a 60W lightbulb on for a month costs you 13 dollars (if your electricity goes for $0.30/kWh).
+- At a million people infected every day (at least according to half a milltion symptomatic cases on a given day in November 2020), it will still take the virus 20 years to infect everyone on the planet.
+The flu infects 650 million per year, or about 1.8 million per day.
 - ["Algebra" studies how you solve something](http://www.differencebetween.net/science/difference-between-algebra-and-calculus/), while "calculus" studies *change*... namely, functions, limits, derivatives, integrals, and series.
 - The **matrix dot product** works by going through [rows and columns, in that order](https://www.mathsisfun.com/algebra/matrix-multiplying.html).
 To get the value of the new matrix's cell at (1, 1), you get the dot product of the first matrix's row 1 with the second matrix's column 1.
 To get the value of the new matrix's cell at (2, 1), you get the dot product of the first matrix's row 2 with the second matrix's column 1.
 As such, the size of the resulting matrix always the same number of rows as matrix 1, and the same number of columns as matrix 2.
 - Since **vectors** are one-dimensional matrices (either one row or one column), the [dot product of two vectors happens](https://en.wikipedia.org/wiki/Dot_product) to be the multiplication of two one-dimensional matrices, i.e. a1b1 + a2b2 + a3b3 + ...